CBM supports Vietnam’s first Shadow Report to the UNCRPD

 The Shadow Report is a major achievement for the Vietnamese disability movement, and for ACDC, who played a major role supporting this process.
 It improved government understanding of disability issues in Vietnam and is the first step for OPDs in holding their government accountable on disability commitments.
 It represents a strong foundation for continued progress towards a more disability inclusive Vietnam and is a model that other Asian OPDs can learn from.

-CBM and the Monitoring, Evaluation & Advocacy for the Implementation of the CRPD and Disability Rights in Vietnam project is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).
+CBM and the Monitoring, Evaluation & Advocacy for the Implementation of the CRPD and Disability Rights in Vietnam project was supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).